jeaye/blog.jeaye.com/_drafts/2015-09-27-parenscript-ajax.md

         (:h2 "Jank REPL")))))
 ```

-This macro will setup routing for us, requiring no extra hunchentoot code.
+This macro will setup routing for us, requiring no extra Hunchentoot code.
 As you can see, we use cl-who here to build html into a string.
 The return value of this handler is the html (or other content, if desired) of the webpage.

 After restarting the server, we can now test out this new page.